SimonGreenUK/fun-review-1/README.md

 _This challenge is advanced, if you've reached it, please proceed with the other sections before attempting this_

 It turns out there were even more corporate spies than the initial sweep of the organisation turned up.
-It's become obvious to the resident conspiracy theorist that the moles signify their presence to each other on the company social media platform's `interests` and `aboutMe` section.
+It's become obvious to the resident conspiracy theorist that the moles signify their presence to each other on the company's social media platform's `interests` and `aboutMe` section.

 If the `aboutMe` section, or a single `interest` includes the letters `m`, `o`, `l`, `e` in that order, they are almost certainly a spy and should be removed immediately.